- All in the Family: Many episodes did this, shifting from drama to comedy. A couple of examples:

 - Skins did this one in series 4; sandwiched between Freddie's Episode 5 (which ends with Effy slitting her wrists) and Effy's Episode 7 (which ends with Freddie being murdered with a baseball bat by Effy's psychiatrist), is JJ's episode, which is an almost too saccharine love story (in which JJ gets together with a colleague at the confectionery wholesalers where he works).
 It sticks out like a sore thumb, doesn't advance most of the other arcs of the series, and is suspected by some to exist primarily because of Executive Meddling.

-- In the BBC show Sherlock, Jim Moriarty IS this trope.
-Whenever he speaks it's hard to tell if you should be laughing or cowering in terror.
+- In the BBC show Sherlock: Whenever Jim Moriarty speaks it's hard to tell if you should be laughing or cowering in terror.

 - Babylon 5 has a lot this.
 J. Michael Straczynski has gone on record saying something to the effect of "I just love giving viewers a nice, happy scene, and them slamming them on the back of the head with a 2x4."
 He especially liked doing this as the introduction to a Wham Episode; making the episode look like a light walk in the park, then suddenly flinging you into the Myth Arc at breakneck speed.